China's buildings are watching how people shop, cook and steal

 SAFETY FIRST

-The pictures are then sliced and diced into numerous data bits and sent to a cloud-based artificial intelligence platform that the service arm co-developed with Tencent in 2018.

-This picture data from properties spanning 500 million square meters can help staff monitor multiple situations - more than could be captured from a few cameras - in real time.
-The analysis can also trigger automatic maintenance alerts, such as a full trash bin needing to be emptied.
+This picture data from properties spanning 500 million sq m can help staff monitor multiple situations in real time - more than could be captured from a few cameras.
+The analysis can trigger automatic maintenance alerts, such as a full trash bin needing to be emptied.

-Should a child be lost, the computer algorithms use behavior-analysis technology to help guards locate them sooner.